TIKI-Institut/hdfs-k8s-topology-plugin/README.md

         <value>org.apache.hadoop.hdfs.server.blockmanagement.BlockPlacementPolicyWithNodeGroup</value>
     </property>
     ````
+3. If you wish to set a Cache-Expiry interval other than 5 minutes, you can set a Namenode environment-variable with name ``TOPOLOGY_UPDATE_IN_MIN``
-4. The namenode needs a Serviceaccount with the role(ClusterRole/ClusterRoleBinding) to get all pods in the whole k8s cluster
+4. The namenode needs a K8s-Serviceaccount with permission to `get` all pods in K8s Cluster

 ### Test ###
-1. Create new Client Pod / Add log4j.properties (with DEBUG settings) in Dockerfile or mount
+1. Create new HDFS-Client Pod (with DEBUG-log setting)
-2. Connect on new Pod and run
+2. Connect on client Pod and run a ``cat`` (or other read command) on a file stored in HDFS
-    ````shell script
-    export JAVA_TOOL_OPTIONS="-Dlog4j.configuration=file:/app/log4j.properties ${JAVA_TOOL_OPTIONS} #For Debug
-    hadoop fs -cat <your_file.txt>
-    ````
-3. Analyze Pod-Logs and search for
+3. Search for following Log-Message in client logs:
     ````
    DEBUG DFSClient: Connecting to datanode <datanode-ip>
     ````
 4. Check if <datanode-ip> matches IP of the datanode which is located on same kubernetes-node as Client-Pod
 5. Repeat this test several times